GALAXYPUBLICBLOCKCHAINS/GPB/README.md

 # Documentation

-Documentation for the Gauss gateway lives at this.
+Documentation for the GPB gateway lives at this.

 # Resources